Jjagg/boustro/docs/src/builtin_components.md

 Boustro — the rich text editor itself — does not know how to apply .

 Boustro uses abstractions to make it as extensible[^extensible] as possible.
-Any text attributes, line modifiers and embeds[^components] can be defined in user code.
+Any text attributes and paragraphs[^components] can be defined in user code.

 Boustro provides a range of built-in components that are commonly required in a rich text editor.
 Here, you'll find a list of components provided.